Edinburgh Bonfire Night & History Of Guy Fawkes

 Who Is Guy Fawkes?

-When Fawkes dad died, his mum married a Cathloic man and brought the family up attending secret masses in people’s houses.
+When Fawkes’s dad died, his mum married a Catholic man and brought the family up, attending secret masses in people’s houses.

-Fawkes tried his hand at a number of jobs before moving to Flanders.
-He fought in the Eighty Years War in Spain.
+Fawkes tried his hand at several jobs before moving to Flanders.
+He fought in the Eighty Years’ War in Spain.

 It is thought he was given the role of keeper of the gunpowder because of his war experience.